-There are many factors which may drive bicycle integration with transit in your community, including a desire to reduce vehicle miles traveled (VMT), lower carbon emissions, lessen demand for automobile parking and many others.
+What is driving bicycle integration with transit in your community-reductions in vehicle miles traveled (VMT), lower carbon emissions, reduced need for automobile parking, regional demand?
 When planning for bicycle integration, agencies must articulate the outcomes that will be achieved by prioritizing bicycling and how those outcomes will be measured.
 This guide outlines strategies, best practices and specific tactics that can help transit agencies proactively respond to increased demand for bicycling and increase their competitiveness in today's ever-changing transportation market.